Juan Soriano (artist): Career

 During his career, Soriano created a number of monumental sculptures which can be found in Mexico and Europe.
 These include El Toro at the Tomás Garrido Canabal Park in Villahermosa (1987), La Paloma at the MARCO Museum in Monterrey (1989), La Ola for the World Trade Center in Guadalajara (1989), El Caracol for the Amparo Museum in Puebla (1989), La Luna for the National Auditorium in Mexico City (1993), La Sirena for Plaza Loreto in Mexico City (1994), Dafne for the Arcos-Bosques Building (1995), Mano for the Herdez Group headquarters (1995), two sculptures for the Expo Hannover 2000 in Germany, six monumental sculptures for different parts of Mexico in 2003 and several of his works can be found in a park in Warsaw.

 Soriano dedicated much of his career from the 1930s to 1960s to the theater, starting as a child working with puppetry.
 Much of this work was with a group he created with Jaime García Terrés, Leonora Carrington and others called Poesís en Voz Alta, noted by Carlos Monsiváis as a “liberating movement of the theater” in Mexico.
 Most of this work was in set and costume design, such as for the Teatro del Sindicato de Electricistas, Teatro Orientación (with Celestino Gorostiza), El Caballito Theater and Teatro Sullivan.
 In the 1940s he wrote and produced a ballet with Diego de Mesa called El pájaro y las doncellas, based on a painting by Carlos Mérida, with music by Carlos Jiménez Mabarak.

 Soriano began teaching art soon after his arrival to Mexico City, starting with the Escuela Primaria de Arte with the Secretaría de Educación Pública.
 From 1939 to 1941 he gave classes in nude drawing at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda", teaching students such as Tomás Parra.
 From 1961 to 1962 he taught ceramics at the Escuela De Diseño y Artesanias of the Instituto Nacional de Bellas Artes.

-His affinity for poetry and association with many writers led to collaboration as an illustrator on a number of projects.
+Soriano's affinity for poetry and association with many writers led to collaboration as an illustrator on a number of projects.
 In 1953 he illustrated the book Homenaje a Sor Juana edited by Juan José Arreola in the collection “Los Presentes.”
 In 1967 illustrated El Bestiario by Guillaume Apollinaire.
 In the 1979 he illustrated the cover of Octavio Paz's book Xavier Villarrutia en persona y en obra.
 In 1980 he created a collection of thirty two prints with text by Sergio Piton called El único argumento.
 In 1989 he began illustration for the book Antológico Animalía by Alfonso Reyes.
 In 2003 he illustrated La Fuerza del Destino by Julieta Campos and El Aguila o Sol by Octavio Paz.